arjungup740/job-applier/notes.md

 https://jobs.ashbyhq.com/evenup/bbc7d342-1a7f-4940-bd66-ae5c710e65ae/application # ashby job

 #### Done
-do this quick debug
-give gpt access to the resume programmatically -- figure out this assistant thing Try another application
+make it take a list of jobs, in order to do this it has to have multiple processes/not kill the windows do this quick debug give gpt access to the resume programmatically -- figure out this assistant thing Try another application